levibostian/AndroidBlanky/README.md

 Below is a list of development tools that are used in this project.
 These are tools beyond the typical Android development tools that are common amongst Android developers such as Android Studio.
 Check out the app's `build.gradle` files to see what Android specific tools and libraries are installed in the app.

-* [cici](https://github.com/levibostian/cici/) - Used to securely store secret files within the source code repository.
-If you have files in your project that contain secret passwords or API keys, use cici to store those files in your code base.
-Do not commit these secret files into your source code repository! cici is a great way to store your upload keystore files, share secrets with your development team, white label your app, prepare for your app environments (staging, QA, beta, production builds of your app).
 * [fastlane](https://fastlane.tools/ - Tool used by the CI server to run tests and deploy the app, easily.
 * [semantic-release](https://github.com/semantic-release/semantic-release) - Tool used by the CI server to automatically deploy the app.
 All you need to do is follow a specific workflow in GitHub and the app will automatically deploy for you!
 See the [section in this doc on workflow](#workflow) to learn how to do this.